underwriteyourlife/officialsite/_posts/2017-10-18-PotatoTikkaMasala.md

 After the potatoes are chopped, melt 1 tbsp of butter in a large skillet.
 Traditional Tikka Masala, from what I have read online, uses a clarified butter.
 However, since I didn't have any handy, I went ahead and used the butter in my refrigerator.
 This probably contributed to the fact that my finished product tasted less authentic than I would have liked.

-Once the butter is slightly melted, add the potatoes, stir, then season with your Tikka Masala seasoning mix or seasonign (check ingredients for full list).
+Once the butter is slightly melted, add the potatoes, stir, then season with your Tikka Masala seasoning mix or seasoning (check ingredients for full list).

 <figure class="third">
   <img src="{{ site.url }}/images/Meal Prep/Week6/Potato Tikka Masala/4 Butter.jpg">
   <img src="{{ site.url }}/images/Meal Prep/Week6/Potato Tikka Masala/4.3 Butter Potatoes.jpg">